What is a Driver’s Abstract/ Driving Record and how can I obtain one?

 Vulnerable sector checks are used to verify if an individual has a record suspension (formerly pardon) for sex offences.
 They also include checks of national data bases maintained by the RCMP and local police records where the applicant lives.

-Some of the sources of information for vulnerable sector checks are:
+Some of the sources of information for the Vulnerable Sector Check include:

 The National Repository of Criminal Records